 Well, it has to do with having an instinct, but you also know somewhere that the instincts I get about how to behave, it is not like you ought to behave if you ought to consider how society perceives it.
 Because I often feel like ...
 I am in such a way that if I get mad, I can get really mad, and I realise that now I am very angry about a tiny little thing, and I need to back off.
-But I am still beside myself with rage over things, for example I will be furious at someone, and then I must just try to back off and say; all natural, and it may well be that it will never be in such a way that it becomes natural to think twice and see...
+But I am still beside myself with rage over things, for example I will be furious at someone, and then I must just try to back off and say; 'I'm very sorry, I know I overreacted'.
+But the fact is that it is not all natural, and it may well be that it will never be in such a way that it becomes natural to think twice and see...